For some, Pete Maravich’s NCAA scoring mark cannot be eclipsed by Caitlin Clark or anyone else - WTOP News

 Jaeson Maravich is generally eager to discuss his father’s legacy, and appreciates that Clark’s exploits have given him a chance to do that again, much like last year, when Detroit Mercy star Antoine Davis came within a 3-pointer of matching his father’s scoring mark, albeit in 143 games over five seasons.

 Jaeson Maravich first saw Clark play during last season’s Final Four.
-He was visiting his mother, Jackie, who was watching Iowa upset top-seeded South Carolina and raving about Clark.
+He was visiting his mother, Jackie, who was watching Iowa upset top-seeded South Carolina and raving about Clark, who announced Thursday that she will skip her final season of eligibility and enter Aprils’ WNBA draft.

 “I thought I was going to watch for 2 minutes and it ended up being a lot longer,” he recalled.